 Solving spatio-temporal optimization problems with genetic algorithms: A case study of a bald cypress seed dispersal and establishment model

-4th International Conference on Integrating GIS and Environmental Modeling (GIS/EM4): Problems, Prospects, and Research Needs
+Proceedings of the 4th International Conference on Integrating Geographic Information Systems and Environmental Modeling : problems, prospects, and needs for research

 Banff, Alberta, Canada